 But Joe won't invest in PV until it's installed cost is sub-$2/watt.
 Costs are falling to that within the next several years, as propelled by a thriving production cycle and this industry-wide price-lowering effort.
 That will enable a transition point to stage-3, as accelerated by prices no longer in need of subsidies (i.e., a real, free market).
 Vendors who think outside the box can help Joe get there sooner, rather than later, by drastically reducing three variably dispensable cost layers:

 The bottom line, then is to throttle-up the DIY market for pole mounted or ground mounted Solar PV.
 Vendors are starting to grasp this concept right now (this, too).
 Ikea's now selling home solar packages in its U.K. stores.
 (Source).
+And this vendor is promoting "plug and play" solar panels.

 Here's the sales slogan to get Joe's attention: "You Plug.
 It Pays."